November 19-20, 2020

 - Multimodal and grounded language learning

-Submitted papers must be anonymous and adhere to the CoNLL format by using our LaTeX style files or Word template (available soon).
+Submitted papers must be anonymous and use the EMNLP 2020 template.
 Submitted papers may consist of up to 8 pages of content plus unlimited space for references.
 Authors of accepted papers will have an additional page to address reviewers’ comments in the camera-ready version (9 pages of content in total, excluding references).
 Anonymized supplementary materials are allowed as an optional PDF appendix, in line with EMNLP 2020 guidelines.
-Submission is electronic, using the Softconf START conference management system.
+Submission is electronic, using the Softconf START conference management system: https://www.softconf.com/emnlp2020/conll2020/

 CoNLL adheres to the ACL anonymity policy, as described in the EMNLP 2020 Call for Papers.
 Briefly, manuscripts submitted to CoNLL cannot be posted to preprint websites such as arXiv or advertised on social media after June 17.